-This handling stratagy has allowed me to catch the same large trout sometime up to 20 times during the and fall season.
+This handling strategy has allowed me to catch the same large trout sometimes up to 20 times from spring to the fall season.
 The trout are always healthy when I catch them again.

-Bes sure to check out my page Trout Fishing In Rivers to learn about the methods, baits and tips that myself and other guides use to fish for trout throughout the year.
+Be sure to check out my page Trout Fishing In Rivers to learn about the methods, baits, and tips that I and other guides use to fish for trout throughout the year.

 There you have it, the hot weather trout fishing tips used by myself and other river guides.
 If you have questions or some advice and tips about hot weather trout fishing let me and other readers know in the comment section below.